Heading to Iceland and not sure what to pack? Read my step by step Iceland packing list to help you plan the perfect trip.

 Windproof and Waterproof Jacket

-You’ll need a warm and thick windproof and waterproof jacket.
-This will be your lifesaver when the icy winds blow.
+You’ll need a warm and thick This will be your lifesaver when the icy winds blow.

 Don’t go for style over substance here, make sure your jacket is windproof, weatherproof and everything else-proof to ensure a good trip.